 Ask this generation what their interests are and their little eyes glaze over like a Tim Horton’s donut.
 Interests?
 What are those?
 Like when Bella wanted to learn how to do sports but she’s super awkward before she becomes a vampire?
 Yah that’s it.
 Let’s pretend that characters in your series are real.
 Maybe that’s how to get through to them.
 No, interests are things you do for fun outside of sitting on your bed watching a NetFlix meanless series wrapped in blankets and eating junk food.
 You know things that make you happy?

 Happy?
 What’s that?
 I feel nothing, unless it is the end of my episode, then I feel very anxious to get back online as soon as possible.
-Oh and I love shopping so I can look cute on my Instagram.
+Oh and I love shopping so I can look cute on my Instagram posts.
 It is my favourite thing in the world.
 Only problem is as soon as I post, I want to buy more things so I can always look different everyday.
 My most important thing in life is to have fashionable clothes, and flawless skin for my photos.
-And I dislike old people, they are sad.
+Oh, and I dislike old people, they are sad.
 Aging is gross.